Suspect arrested after one killed during UNC Chapel Hill shooting - latest

 University on lockdown over ‘active shooting’ situation on campus

-A suspect is in custody following reports of an active shooting situation at the University of North Carolina at Chapel Hill on Monday.
+A suspect is in custody after a shooting at the University of North Carolina at Chapel Hill on Monday.

 Local law enforcement and UNC officials issued an alert just after 1pm Monday about “an armed and dangerous person” on or near the campus.
 Police said during a press conference that a faculty member was killed in the shooting.